About Alpine Skibikes, Inc.

 It Came From the Basement

 A way there was, and now, more than 20 years later, Hanson’s idea has become a business.
-Winter-X-Bike, Inc. is now the premier manufacturer of ski-bike conversion kits, offering products that turn any bike into a ski-bike for use on the snow at major ski resorts.
+Winter-X-Bike, Inc. became Alpine Skibikes Inc. in 2010 and took on a new partner; Matt's wife Renee.
+Alpine Skibikes is now the premier manufacturer of ski-bike conversion kits, offering products that turn any bike into a ski-bike for use on the snow at major ski resorts.

 “When you combine this kit with the technology of today’s existing mountain bikes and BMX bikes, you create the highest-performance ski-bikes available in the world right now,” Hanson says.
 The kit retails, complete with removable ski-boards, for $758.97.